 Medical use of marijuana is typically seen as less taboo than using the plant for pleasure, although increasing liberalization in places like Nevada is starting to change this.

-Does Nevada Accept Medical Cards From States Other Than California?
+Does Nevada Accept Other Out-of-State Cards?

 Nevada has one of the most liberal policies of any state towards the use of cannabis, including THC-containing varieties.
 Part of the reason for this is the state’s progressive culture: cannabis use fits well into the state’s ethos.
 Las Vegas is all about having a great time and living life to the fullest.
 Hence, smoking marijuana seems to fit well with the local culture.
 It might not be long before we see visitors to the state enjoying the use of cannabis out in the open, but that will require a change in the law.